Eggs are known as one of the most nutritious foods on the planet.

 In 1911, egg development made a turn in culinary history!
 The egg carton was invented by Joseph Coyle to prevent damaging the outer shell.

-Aside from the egg's impact to culinary history, the known superfood is recognized for enriching our breakfast and lunches with vitamins like A, B, D, E, and K. Eggs contain minerals like calcium, folate, zinc, selenium and phosphorus.
+Aside from the egg's impact on culinary history, the known superfood is recognized for enriching our breakfast and lunches with vitamins like A, B, D, E, and K. Eggs contain minerals like calcium, folate, zinc, selenium, and phosphorus.

 Daily consumption of eggs has its benefits and perks like improving bodily functions we need to live our fullest life including our brain, nervous system, memory and metabolism.

-Discover how the super food allows us to enjoy life to the fullest below.
+Discover how superfood allows us to enjoy life to the fullest below.

 Eye health is very important.

 According to Dr. Axe, the two most common eye disorders are cataracts and glaucoma.